A Systematic Survey on Large Language Models for Evolutionary Optimization: From Modeling to Solving: Related Surveys and Taxonomy

-In contrast to existing surveys, this paper provides a systematic review of the entire modeling-to-solving workflow of LLMs for optimization.
-We propose a new taxonomy that articulates the relationship between LLMs and the optimization process.
-Specifically, we divide the field into two main categories: LLMs for optimization modeling and LLMs for optimization solving.
-The latter is further subdivided into three paradigms: LLMs as optimizers, low-level LLM-assisted optimization algorithms, and high-level LLM-assisted optimization algorithms.
-The definitions of these categories are as follows: \begin{itemize} \item \textbf{LLMs for Optimization Modeling} aims to automatically transform unstructured natural language descriptions of problems into mathematical optimization models that can be interpreted and solved by machines.
-This area represents the foundational step toward a fully LLM-driven optimization workflow, with the central challenge being the transition from ambiguous natural language to precise mathematical formulations.
-Existing approaches are mainly divided into prompt-based and learning-based methods.
-Prompt-based approaches typically rely on carefully designed prompting strategies or multi-agent collaboration, offering fast deployment without additional training.
-In contrast, learning-based approaches often require data synthesis and fine-tuning, which incur training costs but can significantly improve reliability in complex scenarios.
+Based on this workflow-oriented perspective, we divide the field into two top-level categories: LLMs for optimization modeling and LLMs for optimization solving.
+We further divide the solving stage into three paradigms according to the role of the LLM.
+The four categories are defined as follows: \begin{itemize} \item \textbf{LLMs for Optimization Modeling} transform unstructured natural-language problem descriptions into mathematical optimization models that machines can interpret and solve.
+This category addresses the transition from ambiguous language to precise variables, objectives, and constraints.
+Existing methods are primarily prompt-based or learning-based.
+Prompt-based methods use designed instructions, structured workflows, or multiple agents and can be deployed without additional training.
+Learning-based methods use data synthesis and fine-tuning to improve reliability, but they introduce training and maintenance costs.

-\item \textbf{LLMs as Optimizers} treat LLMs themselves as general-purpose optimizers that solve optimization problems through iterative natural language interaction, independent of traditional algorithmic frameworks.
-This paradigm leverages the in-context learning and reasoning abilities of LLMs to explore optimization trajectories and generate promising candidate solutions.
-Although this approach faces challenges such as model dependency and scalability, it represents the earliest and most direct attempt to connect large models with optimization tasks, highlighting its pioneering significance.

-\item \textbf{Low-level LLM-assisted Optimization Algorithms} embed LLMs as intelligent components within traditional optimization algorithms to enhance specific operations.
-Unlike the standalone optimizer paradigm, this approach integrates LLMs tightly with established frameworks, exploiting their analytical and domain knowledge to improve performance.
-Typical applications include population initialization, operator design, parameter control, configuration, and fitness evaluation.
-By empowering traditional components to adapt more intelligently to diverse problem characteristics and search states, this paradigm improves both efficiency and solution quality at the algorithmic core.

-\item \textbf{High-level LLM-assisted Optimization Algorithms} focus on top-level orchestration rather than internal components.
-They generally fall into two subcategories: algorithm selection and algorithm generation.
-Algorithm selection leverages LLMs to choose the most suitable algorithm from a pool for different problem instances, while algorithm generation goes further by enabling LLMs to autonomously design new algorithms tailored to specific tasks.
-By granting LLMs a global perspective over the entire optimization workflow, this paradigm elevates their role from internal assistant to top-level designer. \end{itemize}